 Dexter’s Best Liberty Safes — Security You Can Trust

 We hope that this short terminology lesson has helped you to further understand the difference between safes and vaults!
 While we may not so much be in the vault business, you can trust Dexter’s Best Liberty Safe to provide you with several options that are so secure, you might as well have a vault!
 We carry several varieties of Liberty Safe, including:

-If you’d like to come in and view all of the possibilities for home and business security with our selection of fine, American-made safes, contact Dexter’s Best Liberty Safe today in Norwich!
+If you’d like to come in and view all of the possibilities for home and business security with our selection of fine, American-made safes, contact Dexter’s Best Liberty Safe today!
 We would love to show you all of the bells and whistles that ensure your valuables, firearms, and vital documentation will be reliably protected for decades.